sameerahmahmood/if1-sum1-task1/README.md

 The next part of this document outlines coding standards which are a set of guidelines one follows to ensure the highest quality code and consistency.

 #### Naming Conventions
-For both variable and function names, snake_case following PEP8 standards was the main naming convention I used for example the variable that stores how many equations to solve "total_eqs".
+For both variable and function names, snake_case was the main naming convention I used e.g. the variable that stores the total number of equations "total_eqs".
 Furthermore,  I tried to make the names descriptive and include verb phrases.
 Examples include:

 - user_score
 - user_answer